epistrephein/post-scriptum/README.md

 ## Description

 The aim of the project is to perform a linguistic analysis on the articles of the online newspaper Il Post and visualize the results with some graphs on a Flask web application.

 We start by scraping the articles from the website using the `requests` and `BeautifulSoup` libraries and persiting the dataset to JSON.

 Then we perform the linguistic analysis using the `spaCy` library, which includes tokenization, lemmatization, part-of-speech tagging and named entity recognition.

 Finally, we generate some graphs using the `matplotlib` library to visualize the results.

 ## Usage

 The project is a Flask web application that displays 4 linguistic analyses with some graphs and comments.

-To run the project, first install the dependencies
+To run the project locally, first install the dependencies

 ```
 pip install -r requirements.txt